Business and Other Risks

 Risk description:

-The Group has established a brand by developing businesses based on Motivation Engineering.
+The Group’s brand derives from the development of businesses based on Motivation Engineering.
 However, if companies imitating this technology emerge, the Group may become unable to sufficiently demonstrate an advantage over competitors, which could have an adverse impact on Group results, including a decrease in sales.

-Furthermore, the Group’s expansion of business scale and adoption of telework have created an environment that is more susceptible to outflow and leakage of intellectual property, such as consulting know-how and client case studies.
-This has increased the risk of brand damage and reputational damage.
+Furthermore, the Group’s efforts to expands its business scale and the adoption of telework have created an environment that is more susceptible to outflow and leakage of intellectual property, such as consulting know-how and client case studies.
+This has increased the risk of brand impairment and reputational damage.

 Main countermeasures:

-To reduce the possibility that Motivation Engineering is imitated, the Group will constantly evolve this technology, led by the R&D department, while the legal department will protect the Group’s intellectual property through a multifaceted strategy that combines multiple intellectual property rights, including trademarks, patents and copyrights.
+To reduce the possibility that Motivation Engineering is imitated, the Group will constantly evolve this technology, led by the R&D department, while the legal department will protect the Group’s intellectual property through a multifaceted strategy that combines the acquisition of multiple intellectual property rights, including trademarks, patents and copyrights.

-In addition, to prevent the outflow and leakage of intellectual property, the Group will not only establish reasonable information management measures and data governance as required by law, but will also step up efforts to raise employee awareness to improve the effectiveness of information asset protection, including trade secrets.
+In addition, to prevent the outflow and leakage of intellectual property, the Group will not only establish reasonable information management measures and data governance as required by law, but will also step up efforts to establish frameworks for detecting outflows and leakage and to raise employee awareness to improve the effectiveness of protecting information assets, including trade secrets.

 3. Risks Related to Data Security and Data Privacy